Reasoning about External Calls: Assertions

 \subsubsection{Discussion}

 Lack of eventual direct access is a central concept in the verification of code with calls to and callbacks from untrusted code.
 It has already been over-approximated in several different ways, \eg 2nd-class \cite{rompf-second-class-oopsla2016,rompf-dont-pop-second-class-ecoop2022} or borrowed (``2nd-hand'') references \cite{boyland-promises-icse1998,boyland-aliasburying-spe2001}, textual modules \cite{OOPSLA22}, information flow \cite{ddd}, runtime checks \cite{secure-io-fstar-popl2024}, abstract data type exports \cite{vmsl-pldi2023}, separation-based invariants Iris \cite{iris-wasm-pldi2023,cerise-jacm2024}, -- more in \S~\ref{sect:related}.
-In general, protection is applicable in more situations (i.e.\ is less restrictive) than most of these approaches, although more restrictive than the ideal ``lack of eventual access''. \footnoteSD{ HER WHAT IT USED TO SAY: the contrapositive ideal that lack of eventual access ensures lack of effect.
-Note that ``cannot get direct access'' does not generally imply ``is protected''. }
+In general, protection is applicable in more situations (i.e.\ is less restrictive) than most of these approaches, although more restrictive than the ideal ``lack of eventual access''.

 \begin{flushleft}

 \end{flushleft}